EvanCesanek/Ouvrai/README.md

 Now run `npm run start` again.
 This time, a new tab should open in Chrome (if your default browser is already open, the tab may open there instead).
 In the snowpack development server (`localhost:8080`), any changes to the code in *`src`* are rapidly reflected on the locally hosted page.

 #### Start the Firebase Emulator Suite
 You will notice that the experiment is blocked with a message saying you are not connected to the database.
-During development, you should use the Firebase Emulator suite by opening a new terminal instance and running `firebase emulators:start`.
+During development, you should use the Firebase Emulator suite by opening a new terminal instance at the experiment folder, and running `firebase emulators:start`.
 Go back to the snowpack dev server and you should be connected and good to go!
 Go ahead and complete the example experiment to see the general flow of the experiment.
 When you're done, open `localhost:9000` and you can inspect all the data that was written to the (emulated) Realtime Database.
+  - If you encounter `Error: Could not start Database Emulator, port taken.`, try the following to find and kill processes running on port 9000.
+    ```shell
+    lsof -i :9000
+    kill <pid>
+    ```

 #### Build and deploy the example experiment
   1. If you set up multiple Hosting sites in your Firebase project, you must specify which one to deploy to, otherwise you will deploy to your primary, default Hosting site.